TTCECO/ledger-app-ttc/README.md

-# TTC wallet application for the Ledger Nano S and Ledger Blue
+# TTC wallet application for the Ledger Nano S

 ## Introduction
 This is the app for the [Ledger Nano S](https://www.ledgerwallet.com/products/ledger-nano-s) and [Ledger Blue](https://www.ledgerwallet.com/products/ledger-blue) that makes it possible sign any transaction for the ttc network.